FREE CONSULTATION 24/7(727) 441-9030

 In Florida, no-fault insurance is a state mandate.
 Your personal injury protection (PIP) or no-fault insurance will be the first line of payment for your medical bills, regardless of who was at fault in the accident.
 However, PIP will not pay all of the medical bills.

-In the state of Florida, PIP will cover 80% of your medical bills up to $10,000 per person for bodily injury or sickness related to the auto accident.
 In order to qualify for the full amount, a health care professional is required to attest that the injured party had an emergency medical condition (EMC) that warranted immediate medical attention.
 In the event that you don’t have an EMC, you will qualify for $2,500 per person for any injury or sickness arising from the accident.

 PIP will also pay for lost wages up to $10,000 for you if you were injured as a result of an automotive accident, whether or not you were at fault.
 This payment applies for time spent recovering, time taken off from work and time taken to visit doctors or therapists.